angular/components/guides/elevation.md

 }
 ```

-For convenience, you can use the `mat-elevation-transition` mixin to add a transition between
+For convenience, you can use the `mat-elevation-transition` mixin to add a transition when the
 elevation changes:

 ```scss